jakelazaroff/relate/docs/api-documentation.md

 ## Collection

+**Collections** are stores for items of the same type.
+They provide methods for importing and retrieving items stored within.
+Each collection has a unique name, as well as a map that allows item properties to be mapped to arbitrary collections and a transform function that alters items as they're imported.

 ### Collection(name[, options])

 Creates a collection named `name` and returns it, or throws an error if a collection with that name already exists.